Lookin' Italian: Production

-Magar also mentioned in his autobiography about the good friendship between Acovone and LeBlanc as the first took the latter under his wing and helped him with his acting.
+Magar also mentioned in his autobiography about the good friendship between Acovone and LeBlanc, as Acovone took LeBlanc under his wing and helped him with his acting.

 Critical reception

 The critical response was mixed.
 Variety said:

 On the other hand, other newspapers gave some good reviews, especially for a low-budget and low-promoted film.
-The Press Enterprise remarked, for example, that Lookin' Italian was "A powerful, smart and sassy independently-made film that comes together so well – blending comedy and drama, issues and entertainment – is a tribute to Guy Magar who made it for the low Hollywood cost of under $1-million!"
+The Press Enterprise remarked, for example, that Lookin' Italian was "A powerful, smart and sassy independently-made film that comes together so well – blending comedy and drama, issues and entertainment – is a tribute to Guy Magar who made it for the low Hollywood cost of under $1-million!".